hausgold/immoscout/README.md

 # Immoscout

 This gem provides an API wrapper for the [Immobilienscout24 REST API](https://api.immobilienscout24.de/our-apis/import-export.html).
+It provides the well known _ActiveRecord-like_ model methods.

 ## Installation